guewen/rsync-arm/README.md

 rsync
 =====

-Simple rsync server running in a docker container for the ARM architecture
+Simple rsync server running in a docker container for Raspberry Pi.

 This is based off of https://github.com/nabeken/docker-volume-container-rsync with a few modifications.
 That project provides a volume for a docker mount, where as this provides just a simple, unauthenticated rsync server.